JacobRex/limitlessrpg/docs/index.md

 hero:
   text: "An OSR ruleset for your next game."
-  tagline: Limitless is a streamlined RPG system with a 2d20, roll-under mechanic that's beginner-friendly yet deep enough for veteran players.
+  tagline: LIMITLESS is a streamlined RPG system with a 2d20, roll-under mechanic that's beginner-friendly yet deep enough for veteran players.
   actions:
     - theme: brand
       text: Rulebook